irene-zhg/pmos-underdiagnosis/README.md

 A machine learning pipeline that predicts US counties at high risk of PMOS (formerly PCOS) underdiagnosis, using public health datasets encompassing social vulnerability, health access, health outcome, and geography.

-Deployed as an interactive county risk map, a valuable predictive model at the local, regional, and national level to raise awareness and deploy interventions to prevent further healthcare gaps.
+Valuable predictive model at the local, regional, and national level to raise awareness and deploy interventions to prevent further healthcare gaps.

 ## Table of Contents - to be added